Seton Medical Center: Daly City period

 By the 1950s the hospital was becoming overwhelmed with over 30,000 patients annually, and an earthquake in 1957 that damaged the building led to a decision to build a new hospital.
 In 1965 a new hospital was built in Daly City as San Francisco was found to have a surplus while northern San Mateo County was in need of a medical center and emergency room services.
 The site was a hillside near Interstate 280 that was until that point a heather and field crops farm.
-The hospital was built in an area known as St. Francis Heights, during construction on December 19, 1964 a young boy, 8 year old Willie Jackson drowned in a drainage basin at the construction site.
+The hospital was built in an area known as St. Francis Heights.
 It was designed like all previous incarnations to be a "sunshine hospital" meaning that every room had a windowed view into the exterior world where natural sunlight could make it to them.

 In 1983 it was renamed in honor of Saint Elizabeth Ann Seton, the American founder of the Sisters of Charity.
 From 1995 to 2002, the hospital was managed by Catholic Healthcare West, a change opposed by nurses' unions.
 In 2002, the hospitals withdrew to become the independent Daughters of Charity Health System.

 In 2011, Seton Medical Center was ranked fifth of forty-four Bay Area hospitals by U.S. News & World Report.
 In 2012 the hospital was fined $100,000 for causing the death of an elderly woman in a vegetative state when it inserted a breathing tube with the cap still on, leaving her unable to exhale.
 In 2012, Daly City mayor Sal Torres lauded the hospital for its 100th anniversary.